 Months of entry

 The mainstream graduate entry pathway on the Early Years Initial Teacher Training (EYITT) programme is designed for those who wish to work with babies and children from birth to five years old.
-Early Years Teacher Status (EYTS) will be awarded to graduates who have been judged to have met all of the Early Years Teachers' Standards.
+Early Years Teacher Status (EYTS) will be recommended for graduates who have met all of the Early Years Teachers' Standards.
 This is different from Qualified Teacher Status, which is required to lead teaching and learning in maintained schools.

 Students on the Early Years Initial Teacher Training (EYITT) programme benefit enormously from the complementary skills and expertise of staff in partnership schools/settings and at the IOE.

 The EYITT route complements other existing initial teacher education programmes at the IOE by harnessing the expertise of internationally renowned lecturers and well respected researchers in early years education.

 At IOE we have a long tradition of working in partnership with early years settings and schools in inner cities, including London.
 The placement settings offer teaching experience where practitioners serve as mentors and joint assessors for our student Early Years Teachers.
 IOE tutors have extensive experience of teaching, school management, inspection, research and consultancy.